 There’s an ample choice of petrol and diesels engines for the A4, but the go-to choice is the 2.0-litre 150hp diesel – it’s powerful enough for everyday use and its efficiency means it’ll return over 70mpg and is tax free.
 It’s more expensive than the Passat and it isn’t quite as practical – boot space is 100 litres short of the Volkswagen.

-For the best deals, use our Audi A4 configurator to start receiving offers from dealers across the country.
+For great deals, use our Audi A4 configurator to start receiving offers from dealers across the country.

 The award-winning Skoda Superb is aptly named – it’s one of the best saloons on the market, providing lots of interior space for not a lot of money.
 The humungous boot adds an extra 50 litres of capacity to the Volkswagen’s, while the overall interior quality isn’t far behind either.
 Rear legroom is laughably huge as well – not only does that make it ideal for ferrying adults about, but it saves the seatbacks from the kicks of angry toddlers.